trevoirwilliams/trevoirwilliams.github.io/_posts/lessons/2020-01-25-html-basics.md

 ---
 layout: post
 title: The Ultimate HTML Primer
-sub-title: A succint walkthrough of how to author an HTML page and the most commonly used tags
+sub-title: A succinct walk through of how to author an HTML page
 img: html-examples.jpeg
 tags: [html, tutorial, guide]
 comments: true